hallzy/mozilla-hardening/README.md

 `Edit -> Preferences`, then select the `Advanced` panel, and then select the `General` tab.
 Now click `Config Editor`.

+## Special Usage for Removing `Pocket`

+Before applying the Firefox user.js file, make sure to remove pocket from the toolbar first.
+After that is done you can apply the `browser.pocket.enabled` configuration.

 ## Thanks

 Thanks to